techmo-pl/dictation-client/python/README.md

 Use Python 3 with virtual environment and install required packages (supported Python versions are: 3.5, 3.6, 3.7, 3.8, 3.9):

 ```
-virtualenv -p python3.6 .env
+virtualenv -p python3 .env
 .\.env\Scripts\activate
 pip install -r requirements.txt
 ```

-To switch back PowerShell execution policy to the default, use command:
+To switch back PowerShell's execution policy to the default, use command:

 ```
 Set-ExecutionPolicy Restricted
 ```

-#### Proto sources
+##### Proto sources

-[Optional] To regenerate sources from `.proto`, run:
+[Optional] To regenerate the sources from `.proto`, run:
 ```
 ./make_proto.sh
 ```